-With these dinner recipes, you are guaranteed to not be bored of the so-called diabetic diet.
+With these food recipes for diabetics, you are guaranteed to not be bored of the so-called diabetic diet.
 Add and eat dishes as you please as long as you remember the rules of portion control and carb counting for the least effects on health.
-Enjoy dinnertime meals with innovative food recipes with a balanced amount of taste and nutrition.
+Enjoy diabetic dinner recipes with a balanced amount of taste and nutrition.

 A person with diabetes can make several dishes that are fast and easy to prepare like whole wheat sandwiches, oats, rice bowls, etc. Depending on the time and the nature of the meal, several dishes can be cooked and enjoyed thoroughly.

 A pizza base is usually made out of refined wheat flour which can be super unhealthy.
 Whole wheat pizza bases, however, can surely be consumed and eaten even by a person with diabetes.